5 Centimeters per Second: Episode 2: Cosmonaut

-In 1999, Takaki is now in the third year of senior high in Tanegashima, where the Tanegashima Space Center is located.
+In 1999, Takaki is in the third year of senior high in Tanegashima, home to the Tanegashima Space Center.
 Kanae Sumida, a classmate of Takaki, has loved him ever since first meeting him in middle school but has never had the courage to confess her feelings to him.
-She tries to spend time with him, waiting long after school for the chance to travel home together.
-However, Takaki appears ignorant of Kanae's feelings and only treats her as a good friend.
-Kanae observes that Takaki is always writing emails to someone and staring off into the distance as if searching for something far away.
-It is later shown that Takaki's emails are not being sent to anyone, and he, in fact, deletes them after he finishes writing them.
-He also has recurring dreams which feature Akari.
-On the day when she manages to ride the wave, Kanae decides to confess her love to Takaki.
-They are witnessing a space launch, which carries a research probe designed to explore the Solar System and doomed to fly into the unknown, to relay messages that will be received on Earth less and less often.
-After a failed attempt to tell Takaki she loves him, Kanae realizes he is looking for something far beyond what she can offer and decides not to say anything, though she believes she will always love him.
+She tries to spend as much time with him as she can.
+However, Takaki seems oblivious to Kanae's feelings and treats her as a good friend.
+Kanae notices that Takaki is always writing emails to someone and staring off into the distance.
+It is revealed that Takaki's emails are never sent to anyone, and he deletes them afterwards.
+He also has recurring dreams of Akari.

+One evening, as Kanae prepares to confess her love to Takaki, a rocket is launched into the sky, and they both gaze up at it.
+Kanae realizes that Takaki is looking for something far beyond what she can offer and decides not to confess her feelings, though she believes she will always love him.
 With such thoughts, she cries herself to sleep.

 Episode 3: 5 Centimeters per Second

-It is now 2008 and Takaki is a programmer in Tokyo.
-Meanwhile, Akari is preparing to marry another man.
+In 2008, Takaki is a programmer in Tokyo, and Akari is preparing to marry another man.
 Takaki still longs for Akari to the detriment of his lifestyle.
-He receives a call from his current girlfriend but does not answer which signifies the end of the relationship.
+He receives a call from his current girlfriend but does not answer, signifying the end of the relationship.
 Depressed, Takaki quits his job as he is unable to cope with his feelings for Akari.
-Akari goes through a box of her old possessions and finds the letter she had written for Takaki thirteen years ago in 1995.
-Takaki finds himself in a convenience store reading a magazine about the decade long journey of the rocket launched in the 2nd act.
+Akari goes through a box of her old possessions and finds the letter she had written for Takaki in 1995.
+In a convenience store, Takaki reads a magazine about the decade-long journey of the rocket launched in Tanegashima.
 Takaki and Akari begin a dual narration where they both recall a recent dream.
-In the dream they relive their last meeting in the snow-filled Iwafune and remember the wish to someday watch the cherry blossoms together again.
+In the dream, they relive their last meeting at the snow-filled Iwafune Station and remember the wish to someday watch the cherry blossoms together again.